computamike/OpenErgonomics/README.md

 # OpenErgonomics
-A project for setting up your work environment for optimal comfort.
+A project for setting up your work environment for optimal comfort.xc

 # How it works